Use the menu to the right to visit other Edina Parks & Places. Click here to return to the City homepage.

 The home and 13.2 acres were donated to the City of Edina by Morton and Katherine Arneson in the late 1970s.
 Prior to that time, the Arnesons used their property as a commercial tree nursery.

-Today, the park’s 28 gardens are maintained by the Park and Recreation Department.
+Today, the park’s 28 gardens are maintained by the Parks and Recreation Department.

 Begin your tour of Arneson Acres in the Terrace Room on the ground level of the Arneson house.
 The gardens surrounding the stone terrace were planted by the Cloverlane Garden Club, part of the Edina Garden Council.
 Showy annuals are planted each year against a backdrop of perennial daylilies.